anravix/software_deployment_sawaryn_ravix/README.md

 To install our package:
 python3 -m pip install --index-url https://test.pypi.org/simple/ --no-deps "Vectors_SP-MelanieSawaryn-AnneRavix"

+The latest version:
 pip install -i https://test.pypi.org/simple/ Vectors-SP-MelanieSawaryn-AnneRavix==0.0.3

+You can also use the Docker image : docker pull maniesaw/vectors_sp:latest

 No needs of other package linked.

-You can also use the Docker image : docker pull maniesaw/vectors_sp:latest

 ### Tutorials: